 The lipophilic nature of PEA presents a major challenge in its therapeutic use.
 PEA is practically insoluble in water and poorly soluble in most other aqueous solvents, with the logarithm of its partition coefficient (log P) being >5 (Lambert et al., 2001).
 Absorption of orally administered PEA is thus likely be dissolution-rate-limited, with the amount absorbed conceivably showing an inverse relation to particle size (Takano et al., 2008).
 Micronization is frequently applied to reduce particle size and improve the bioavailability and efficacy of very low watersoluble molecules by increasing their dissolution rate (Joshi, 2011; Leleux and Williams, 2014; Campardelli et al., 2017).
 Micronized pharmaceutical grade formulations of PEA obtained by jet milling (particle size distribution: 0.8-10 μm; Impellizzeri et al., 2014; Skaper et al., 2014) are currently used in human and veterinary medicine for inflammatory, hyperalgesic and allergic disorders (Petrosino and Di Marzo, 2017).
-Marketed PEA formulations contain: (i) unprocessed PEA (frequently referred to as naïve PEA or pure PEA; from 100 μm up to 2,000 $\mu$ m); (ii) micronized PEA (PEA-m; 2-10 $\mu$ m range); and (iii) ultramicronized PEA (PEA-um; 0.8-6μm range).
+Marketed PEA formulations contain: (i) unprocessed PEA (frequently referred to as naïve PEA or pure PEA; from 100 μm up to 2,000 μm); (ii) micronized PEA (PEA-m; 2-10 μm range); and (iii) ultramicronized PEA (PEA-um; 0.8-6 μm range).
 In the carrageenan (CAR)-induced model of rat paw inflammation, orally administered PEA-m/PEA-um markedly reduced both paw edema and thermal hyperalgesia in comparison to naïve PEA (Impellizzeri et al., 2014).
 PEA-m/PEA-um has a favorable safety profile in genetox assays as well as in acute and repeat dose oral toxicity studies (Nestmann, 2016).

 Few pharmacokinetic studies have been reported for PEA [reviewed in Petrosino and Di Marzo, 2017] although some estimates have been attempted (Gabrielsson et al., 2016).
 Such studies might be complicated by issues concerning: (i) PEA natural occurrence and its synthetic/degradative machinery; (ii) multiple mechanisms of action, both direct and indirect (Smart et al., 2002; Ho et al., 2008; Petrosino et al., 2016; Petrosino and Di Marzo, 2017).
 The first point can compromise obtaining reliable pharmacokinetic data, since exogenous PEAeven labeled-could re-arrange with the endogenous pool of PEA through enzymatic pathways.
-Indeed, PEA is easily hydrolyzed by fatty acid amide hydrolase and N-acylethanolamine acid amidas ravatt et al. 1996; Ueda et al., 2001).
-The second point is ss, since PEA levels in blood and tiss from its pharmacological be the product of a effect. but ultimately expressed casca inhibited by throu ways.
+Indeed, PEA is easily hydrolyzed by fatty acid amide hydrolase and N-acylethanolamine acid amidase (Cravatt et al., 1996; Ueda et al., 2001).
+The second point is more difficult to assess, since PEA levels in blood and tissues could be independent from its pharmacological effect.
+Conceivably, the latter may be the product of a cascade of events triggered by PEA but ultimately expressed through second- or third-order pathways.
 This concept is illustrated by the so-called "entourage effect," a mechanism by which PEA actions result from increased levels or receptor affinity of endogenous protective compounds, such as the endocannabinoids arachidonoyl-ethanolamide (Smart et al., 2002; Ho et al., 2008; Petrosino and Di Marzo, 2017) and 2arachidonoyl-glycerol (Petrosino et al., 2016).